Exclavia/Kernel-Dev/README.md

 ### Changes made / Submitting errors
-<p> The archive has some slight changes to it that may differ it from the original source.
-These are due to not being able to find all of the original files.</p>
+The archive has some slight changes to it that may differ it from the original source.
+These are due to not being able to find all of the original files.

-<p> Nothing in the actual tutorials themselves are changed.
-All original images are shown, as well as all original source code files included at the end of each chapter.</p>
+Nothing in the actual tutorials themselves are changed.
+All original images are shown, as well as all original source code files included at the end of each chapter.

-<p> If you happen to notice something that doesn't make sense, or if you have found an error, please let me know by [making a new issue](https://github.com/Exclavia/Kernel-Dev/issues/new).</p>
+If you happen to notice something that doesn't make sense, or if you have found an error, please let me know by [making a new issue](https://github.com/Exclavia/Kernel-Dev/issues/new).